 This helps to avoid any kind of unwanted file sharing.
 Hence, by default Windows turns ‘off’ the discovery features.

 When you are on a private network, Windows enables the network discovery features.
-With this other devices like your mobile or your laptop can recognize your device.
+With these other devices like your mobile or your laptop can recognize your device.
 Being on a Private network automatically means that you are on a safe and trusted network.

 Checking the mode of your PC: Private or Public?